Caramel Apple RecipeLast updated on 8/31/2021

 How Do You Package Caramel Apples?

-For easy removal of your caramel apples, you can cut wax paper circles and place them on the bottom of the bag to minimize sticking.
+You need to package your caramel apples in a way that encourages impulse buys and doesn't strip the caramel off.
+For easy removal of your caramel apples, place wax paper circles on the bottom of your packaging to minimize sticking.
 Use ribbon, rubber bands, or twist ties to close the bags.
 If selling or serving in real time, you can place your caramel apples with the stick up onto cupcake cups, doilies, or wax paper.

 How Long Do Caramel Apples Last?

-Caramel apples last about 2 weeks in the refrigerator.
-You can also keep them in the freezer for longer.
-Apples will maintain their best quality for about 10-12 months when stored in the freezer.
-If storing in the freezer, make sure to let the apples sit out for several hours before enjoying, so they have time to thaw.
+Caramel apples last about two weeks in the refrigerator.
+You can store them in the freezer for about 10-12 months at their peak quality.
+If storing in the freezer, let the apples sit out for several hours before enjoying, so they have time to thaw.

 Do Caramel Apples Need to Be Refrigerated?

-If caramel apples are not eaten the day of or within a few hours, it is recommended to store them in the refrigerator.
-This prevents the apples from becoming overly ripe or too soft.
+If you won't eat the caramel apples within a few hours of making them, we recommend you store them in the refrigerator.
+This prevents the apples from over-ripening or softening.

 How to Eat a Caramel Apple

-If your caramel apples have been stored in the refrigerator, allow them about 20-45 minutes to warm up.
-If they have been stored in the freezer, allow your caramel apples to sit out for several hours.
-This will ensure that the caramel coating can soften, making the apples easier to bite or cut into!
+Allow refrigerated caramel apples to come to room temperature for about 20-45 minutes before eating them.
+If you stored the caramel apples in the freezer, allow the caramel apples to sit out for several hours.
+This ensures that the caramel coating will soften, making the apples easier to bite or cut.

 How to Cut a Caramel Apple

 With the stick facing up, cut your apple into as many pieces as desired.
 If cutting into eight pieces, the middle part will resemble a square from a bird's-eye view.
 You can also cut your apple in half, fourths or sixths.Back to Top

-When it comes to offering seasonally appropriate treats at your town’s fall festival or football game, remember that caramel apples are an easy and cost-effective choice that pairs perfectly with your favorite fall hard cider.
-Caramel apples are a classic that entices customers’ sense of nostalgia, so you can be certain that they’ll appeal to a wide range of guests!
+Caramel apples are an easy and cost-effective way to offer a seasonally appropriate treat at your town’s fall festival or football game.
+They pair perfectly with your favorite fall hard cider.
+Caramel apples are a classic that entices customers’ sense of nostalgia, so they’ll appeal to a wide range of guests!